reinhart1010/nix/en/common/blackfire.md

 A command-line profiling tool for PHP.
 More information: <https://blackfire.io>.

-- Initialise and configure the Blackfire client:
+- Initialize and configure the Blackfire client:

 `blackfire config`